microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-rays were filtered by 1 mm of copper.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.18° and 4 projections being averaged for noise reduction.
 Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms.
-This resulted in an isometric voxel size of 8 μm.
+This resulted in an isotropic voxel size of 8 μm.

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.